 The following comments may be helpful in scheduling your courses.
 Although specific requirements for science competency vary among medical, dental, veterinary schools, and other health professions schools, most require courses in animal biology (with laboratory), general chemistry (with laboratory), organic chemistry (with laboratory), biochemistry, physics (with laboratory), statistics, and English or Writing.
 In addition, individual schools may have special requirements in psychology, the social sciences, foreign languages, and so forth—these requirements are usually met when choosing courses to fulfill the areas of inquiry requirement.

-At Colgate, minimum science requirements are usually met through BIOL 182/182L and an additional laboratory course in genetics, molecular biology, physiology, virology, immunology, or developmental biology (many students choose BIOL 202/202L, BIOL 204/204L, BIOL 205/205L or BIOL 318/318L, or another 300-level Biology course.
-BIOL 181/181L or any of the laboratory courses in animal or cellular biology may also fulfill the minimum biology requirement); CHEM 101/101L-102/102L or CHEM 111/111L, CHEM 263/263L-264/264L; PHYS 111/111L-112/112L or PHYS 232/232L-233/233L; one to two semesters of statistics (MATH 105, CORE 143S, BIOL 320, and PSYC 309 can be classified as statistics courses), or one semester of statistics and one semester of calculus, or one to two semesters of calculus (the number and type of math courses will depend on choice of major); and one to two semesters of English or Writing and Rhetoric.
+At Colgate, minimum science requirements are usually met through BIOL 182/182L and an additional laboratory course in genetics, molecular biology, physiology, virology, immunology, or developmental biology (many students choose BIOL 202/202L, BIOL 204/204L, BIOL 205/205L, or a 300-level Biology course.
+BIOL 181/181L or any of the laboratory courses in animal or cellular biology may also fulfill the minimum biology requirement, BIOL 181/181L is a prerequisite course for all upper-level physiology courses); CHEM 101/101L-102/102L or CHEM 111/111L, CHEM 263/263L-264/264L; PHYS 111/111L-112/112L or PHYS 232/232L-233/233L; one to two semesters of statistics (MATH 105, CORE 143S, BIOL 320, and PSYC 309 can be classified as statistics courses), or one semester of statistics and one semester of calculus, or one to two semesters of calculus (the number and type of math courses will depend on choice of major); and one to two semesters of English or Writing and Rhetoric.
 Students frequently take one course in English literature and another English (or Writing and Rhetoric) course that emphasizes writing.
-The biochemistry competency requirement can be achieved by taking CHEM 353 (or by a combination of two of the three following half-semester courses: CHEM 452, CHEM 454, CHEM 468).
+The biochemistry competency requirement can be achieved by taking CHEM 353 (or by a combination of two of the four following half-semester courses: CHEM 452, CHEM 454, CHEM 456, CHEM 468).
 In addition, relevant topics in biochemistry are covered in CHEM 264.
 The behavioral and social science topics are covered in a number of courses at Colgate and these courses will often fulfill an area of inquiry requirement.

 CHEM 101/101L-102/102L (or CHEM 111/111L) is strongly recommended for the first year because of its value as a background for health sciences students and students who may major in chemistry, biology, or neuroscience.
 For students who may major in one of the physical sciences, MATH 161-162is recommended for the first year because of its value as a background for physical science courses.
 A course in statistics is strongly recommended by the majority of health science professional schools.
 Although BIOL 182/182L and the upper-level courses are not open to first-semester first-year students, students can enroll in BIOL 181/181L or another 100-level biology course, which will count toward a major in biology or molecular biology.